Filtering Objects and Jobs

 Some filters allow you to specify a date range for your query.
 For example, the "Created date" filter allows you to specify a beginning time ("From") and/or an end time ("To").
 Clicking on the date box opens a calendar widget which allows you to specify a relative time in minutes, hours, days, weeks, months, or an absolute time by specifying a certain date.

-If you select a relative time, you are able to represent it as some amount of time before the current time.
-For example, if you select "Day" and type in 5, you are setting the datetime to the time 5 days before the current time.
+For relative time, specify an amount of time before the access time.
+For example, selecting "Day" and typing 5 sets the datetime to 5 days before the current time.

 Alternatively, you can use the calendar to represent an exact (absolute) datetime.

-If you only set the beginning datetime ("From"), the range will automatically be set from the "From" time to the present moment.
-If you only set the end ("To") datetime, the range will be set from the beginning of time to the "To" time.
+Setting only the beginning datetime ("From") creates a range from that time to the access time.
+Setting only the end datetime ("To") creates a range from the earliest records to the "To" time.

 Filtering by Tags and Properties